-Many people fall into this trap of using their saving money to increase their spending instead of saving money for tomorrow.
+Many people fall into this trap of using their savings money to increase their spending instead of saving money for tomorrow.
 Thus, they have more debts and spend more than what they have saved.
 Instead, people should be looking for ways in which they can save more which could help them in emergencies.
 Small changes like quitting cigarettes, spending less on restaurants doing your laundry, etc can have a big change.
 Similarly subscribing to a free phone service (like this) can help low-income families to save some extra money that would have otherwise gone into paying telephone bills.
 Small steps can drastically change people’s financial lifestyle.
 Many people start to get into trouble when they spend more than what they earn because they tend to spend without thinking.
 Others, on the other hand, tend to save but end up spending most of their savings and running out of cash before getting another payday.